Online dangers to watch out for

 However, it can also be easy to get caught up in it.
 This can lead to you comparing your own life to others.
 Remember that social media is often highly stylised.
 People will present the best photos and images of themselves.

 It’s also easy to feel like you have to be connected all the time and this can lead to stress.

 How to deal with social media pressure

 If it gets too much, take a break from it.
-The eSafety Commissioner advises to unfollow accounts that make you feel bad.
-Turn off your notifications and talk to an adult you trust if you’re starting to feel stressed.
+The eSafety Commissioner’s advice is to unfollow accounts that make you feel upset, anxious or stressed.
+Turn off your notifications and talk to an adult you trust if you’re starting to feel this way.

 Identity fraud and identity protection